-Music & Cinema In Dubai
+Music & Cinema

 From gritty real-world dramas to science-fiction blockbusters, the number of films using Dubai as a major filming location is growing from year to year.
 As the local film industry matures, our city is realising its potential as a production hotspot and an attractive destination for filmmakers scouting for a unique desert backdrop.